-Meeting with the Living Lakes steering committee and NRM to discuss marketing strategy for the lake.
+Yealering Foreshore Meeting with the Living Lakes steering committee and NRM to discuss marketing attraction for the lake.
+Plane for the implementation of Lake Veelering meeter plan will strategy for the lake.
 Plans for the implementation of Lake Yealering master plan will be determined by the funding remaining once groundworks for the living lakes project have been completed Wickepin Playground Discussion and consultation with landscape architects with regards possible plans for the park in Wickepin stretching along Wogolin Rd and wrapping around Albert Facey Homestead.
 On-site meeting scheduled.
-Meeting with surveyor to create a 'levels and features survey' of the proposed recreational space Community engagement on project sought Tourism The Shire of Wickepin brochure and the tourism map pads have been re-ordered with modifications and updates.
+Meeting with surveyor to create a 'levels and features survey' of the proposed recreational space Community engagement on project sought Tourism • The Shire of Wickepin brochure and the tourism map pads have been re-ordered with modifications and updates.
 They have been delivered and passed onto businesses.
-Social media: posts to the shire facebook and Instagram pages Advert placed in the upcoming Wheatbelt Region Guide in the West Australian Sport and Recreation Correspondence with the Narrogin co-ordinator of the Upper Great Southern Building Sustainable Clubs Program Support to Department of Local Government, Sport and Cultural Industries Information forwarded to clubs re grant opportunities Governance Staff support as needed Other Responded to gueries from CDO Network Liaison with Manager of Works, CEO and ESO for projects needing completion or works to be undertaken.
+Social media: posts to the shire facebook and Instagram pages Advert placed in the upcoming Wheatbelt Region Guide in the West Australian Sport and Correspondence with the Narrogin co-ordinator of the Upper Great Southern Building Recreation Sustainable Clubs Program Support to Department of Local Government, Sport and Cultural Industries Information forwarded to clubs re grant opportunities Governance Staff support as needed Other Responded to queries from CDO Network Liaison with Manager of Works, CEO and ESO for projects needing completion or works to be undertaken.